nasa/content-guide/_pages/our-style/capitalization.md

 ## Personal titles

 Capitalize a personal title when it precedes a name.
-For example,*Director Lopez got approval*.
+For example, *Director Lopez got the approval*.

 Do not capitalize a personal title that succeeds a name.
-For example, do not write *Lopez, the Director, got approval*.
+For example, do not write *Lopez, the Director, got the approval*.

 *the director got approval* or if the title is used   *the director got approval* or

 Whenever possible, keep titles gender neutral.
-For example, we prefer *firefighter* to *fireman* and *chairperson* to *chairman*.
+For example, use *firefighter* to *fireman* and *chairperson* to *chairman*.

 ## Headings